Build an Ethereum gas station, using the Amberdata API! Reduce fees for your users, by utilizing gas prediction & percentiles.

 As you can see, knowing the best gas price will allow you to make smarter decisions, ultimately reducing fees for your users!

-Let’s build a gas station in a few easy steps:
+Let’s build a gas station in two easy steps:

 1. Call the first endpoint: Gas Predictions